 Section 5.
 Action by the board.

-Actions of the Board shall follow Rules of Procedure of the Board pursuant to the Appendix of this Ordinance.
+Actions of the Board shall follow Rules of Procedure of the Board pursuant to the Appendix- RULES OF PROCEDURE of the ZONING BOARD OF ADJUSTMENT of this Ordinance.

 Section 6.
 Time limits for permits.